gauthiier/nettime/docs/index.md

 * The spikes in 2008/2009 may be explained by the global economical context.
 * The spike in 2011 may be explained by the political uprisings in the middle-east.

-But are Nettime's heydays only part of the first decade of its existence, its activity slowly declining since then, or is the list itself becoming something else than it may have been back then?
+Was Nettime's heyday only part of the first decade of its existence?
+Judged solely in terms of sheer amount of postings to the list (activity), it clearly can be seen to have diminished.
+However, in what follows, we propose different schemata, measuring the amount of dialog on the list (vigour) as well categorizing that dialog by the most prolific contributors (outspokeness).

 ##Vigour